Studying online

 Assessment

-Indicative assessments in this unit are as follows: (1) final examination and (2) in-semester tests.
+Indicative assessments in this unit are as follows: (1) examination and (2) in-semester tests.
 Further information is available in the unit outline.

 Student may be offered supplementary assessment in this unit if they meet the eligibility criteria.